profmccauley/gafr/README.md

   or as a [GUI](https://github.com/crashinvaders/gdx-texture-packer-gui)) and [Spine](http://en.esotericsoftware.com/spine-atlas-format)
 - A 2D scene graph
+- Fix psf\_to\_ffont so that it outs "squarer" textures instead of really wide ones (which are sometimes too wide to be loaded into a texture) by not putting all the characters on the same "line".
 - Variable-width fonts, possibly using the format used by [libGDX's Hiero utility](https://libgdx.com/wiki/tools/hiero)
 - Text measurement